spastorino/why-rust/content/index.md

 ???

-Move semantics
+- Move semantics

-RAII (Resource Acquisition Is Initialization)
+- RAII (Resource Acquisition Is Initialization)

-Variables in Rust do more than just hold data in the stack, they can also own resources, e.g. Box<T> owns memory in the heap.
-Because Rust enforces the RAII discipline, whenever an object goes out of scope, its destructor is called and the resources owned by it are freed.
-This behavior shields against resource leak bugs.
+- Variables can own resources, e.g. Box<T> owns memory in the heap.
+  - Rust enforces the RAII discipline, whenever an object goes out of scope its destructor is called
+  - resources owned by it are freed -> no resource leak bugs

 ---